Igor Jovićević: Dinamo Zagreb

 On 20 July 2017, Jovićević took over Dinamo Zagreb II as the head coach, while on 1 July 2018, he was named the head coach of Dinamo Zagreb U19.
 Managing the U19 squad, he won two Croatian league championships, the FIFA Youth Cup, and led the team in the final of the Premier League International Cup, which they lost to Bayern Munich.
 He also led the team to the quarter-finals in the UEFA Youth League twice.

 On 22 April 2020, following the dismissal of Nenad Bjelica, Jovićević was announced as the new head coach of Dinamo Zagreb.
-He debuted as Dinamo manager in the 3–1 away win against Varaždin.
-On 6 July 2020, following the 0–2 away defeat against Rijeka, Jovićević and Dinamo came to a mutual agreement on the early termination of his contract.
+He debuted as Dinamo manager in a 3–1 away win against Varaždin.
+On 6 July 2020, following a 0–2 away defeat against Rijeka, Jovićević and Dinamo came to a mutual agreement on the early termination of his contract.

 Dnipro-1

 On 22 September 2020, following the dismissal of Dmytro Mykhailenko, Jovićević was announced as the new head coach of Dnipro-1.
-He debuted as manager in the 4-1 defeat away against FC Oleksandriya.
+He debuted as manager in a 4–1 defeat away against FC Oleksandriya.